Maximal equicontinuous generic factors and weak model sets: Equicontinuous generic factors

 If $\Xnull=X_t$, we denote the this set by $K_t(N)$.
 Observe that

-By Lemma~\ref{lemma:McM-A}, $d_N$ is $G$-invariant and continuous, so that $K_{0}=K_{0}(N)$ is a $G$-invariant $\cOnull$-closed equivalence relation on $\Xnull$.
-Let $Z^*:=\Xnull/K_0$ and define $d_N^*([x],[y]):=d_N(x,y)$ for $x,y\in X_0$.
-Then $(Z^*,d_N^*)$ is a metric space, and the canonical projection $\pi_{N,d}:\Xnull\to Z^*$ is continuous.
-As $K_0$ is $G$-invariant, $G$ acts in a canonical way on $Z^*$, and this action is isometric.
-Hence it extends isometrically to the completion of $Z^*$, which we denote by $X_{N,d}$.
-As $Z^*$ is the continuous image of a separable space, it is separable, and so is its completion $X_{N,d}$.
-Finally, as $Z^\ast$ is the continuous image of a subset $X_0$ of the set of transitive points, also the action of $G$ on $Z^\ast$ is topologically transitive, and as that action is equicontinuous, the action of $G$ on $X_{N,d}$ is in fact minimal.
-In order to conclude that $\Seq_{0}\subseteq S_{0}^{\pi_{N,d}}=K_{0}(N)$, we would need to know that $(X_{N,d}.d_N)$ is compact.
-As this space is complete by construction, all that remains to be proved is that it is totally bounded.
-In order to prove that, we need the following lemma:
+\begin{remark} By Lemma~\ref{lemma:McM-A}, $d_N$ is $G$-invariant and continuous, so that $K_{0}(N)$ is a $G$-invariant $\cOnull$-closed equivalence relation on $\Xnull$.
+Let $Z_N^*:=\Xnull/K_0$ and define $d_N^*([x],[y]):=d_N(x,y)$ for $x,y\in X_0$.
+Then $(Z_N^*,d_N^*)$ is a metric space, and the canonical projection $\pi_{N}:\Xnull\to Z_N^*$ is continuous.
+As $K_0(N)$ is $G$-invariant, $G$ acts in a canonical way on $Z_N^*$, and this action is isometric.
+Hence it extends isometrically to the completion of $Z_N^*$, which we denote by $X_{N}$.
+As $Z_N^*$ is the continuous image of a separable space, it is separable, and so is its completion $(X_{N},d_{N})$.
+Finally, as $Z_N^*$ is the continuous image of a subset $X_0$ of the set of transitive points, also the action of $G$ on $Z_N^*$ is topologically transitive, and as that action is equicontinuous, the action of $G$ on $X_{N}$ is in fact minimal.
+In order to conclude that $\Seq_{0}\subseteq S_{0}^{\pi_{N}}=K_{0}(N)$, we would need to know that $(X_{N},d_{N})$ is compact.
+As this space is complete by construction, all that remains to be proved is that it is totally bounded, which is achieved in the following lemma. \end{remark}